Free Osceola County Public Records: Look Up Information on Anyone

 The Osceola County Sheriff’s Office is the primary law enforcement agency in the county and has the largest jurisdiction.
 They do not post their own independent arrest logs online; you must use the Osceola County Corrections Facility’s inmate database to view arrests electronically.

-The Sheriff’s Office does provide an online public police reports request form for interested parties.4 You can either create an account or scroll to the bottom of the page and submit anonymously.
+The sheriff’s office does provide an Online Public Records Request Form for interested parties.
+You can either create an account or scroll to the bottom of the page and submit anonymously.
 Incident reports, training reports, or personnel files can all be requested via the form.

 You can also submit a detailed written request to the records custodian at: